 Most Big chain pet stores sadly use something called a Rodent Mill.
 Rodent Mills are big warehouses that breed hamsters, gerbils, mice, rats and other rodents with very little care.
 The females will be bread to death, these places will contain the rodents in small, crowded and dirty boxes.
 The rodents will then start to become stressed due to the small crowded enclosures and this can possibly trigger health conditions alongside the poor breeding and genetics.

-PETA UK went inside a pet mill in Europe.
+PETA went inside a pet mill in Europe.
 This is the article they wrote about what they found inside:

 The Heartbreaking Story of How Animals are Bred for the European Pet Trade